Security Police (Japan): Organization

 Section 1 is mandated to protect the Prime Minister of Japan.
-Section 2 protects the Ministers of State, Speaker of the House of Councillors and the President of the House of Representatives.
+Section 2 protects Ministers of States, the President of the House of Councillors, and the Speaker of the House of Representatives.
 Section 3 is known to conduct duties on guarding foreign VIPs such as ambassadors and heads of state while Section 4 are to protect the Chief Justice of Japan, the Governor of Tokyo, and others qualified for protection such as the Vice President of the House of Councillors, the Vice Speaker of the House of Representatives, and party leaders.

 In operations where SPs are deployed to other cities/towns in Japan and overseas, SP officers usually liaise with the local police in order to set up security for an incoming VIP or to scout potential locations where the VIP may visit.

 Requirements

-SP officers start out as an ordinary police officer, and must serve in the police for five years and have the rank of Sergeant in order to be a candidate.
+SP officers start out as ordinary police officers, and must serve in the police for five years and have the rank of Sergeant in order to be a candidate.
 Moreover, candidates are required to be more than 5 feet 8 inches tall (173 cm) (for male candidates), achieve at least a third dan in at least one martial art, and have a high level of marksmanship.
 SP candidates also need to speak English.

-Both male and female police officers can qualify for joining the division.
+Both male and female police officers can qualify to join the division.

 Equipment

 Officers are mostly armed with handguns and expandable batons during their duties.
 A mini flashlight and a transceiver is also in their list of equipment.

 Sometimes they used unmarked cars for transport and escort.
-They have used Mercedes-Benz S600, Toyota Crown, Nissan Teana, Nissan Elgrand, and Toyota HiAce.
+They have used the Mercedes-Benz S600, Toyota Crown, Nissan Teana, Nissan Elgrand, and Toyota HiAce.

-The officers carry mostly the NPA-issued Smith & Wesson Model 37 revolver, or the SIG P230 semi-automatic pistol.
+Officers mostly carry the NPA-issued Smith & Wesson Model 37 revolver, or the SIG P230 semi-automatic pistol.
 Officers can also be seen armed with pistols such as the Beretta 92, Glock 17 or Heckler & Koch P2000.